Push Day Workout Routine: 7 Best Exercises Ranked (Study)

 Source: Ibrakovic via Canva.com2

-The push day workout also differs from the full body workout where both upper and lower body muscles are trained in one session.
+The workout focusing on pushing movements also differs from the full body workout where both upper and lower body muscles are trained in one session.
 PPL routines are popular in bodybuilding because they are effective if done correctly—contributing to superior hypertrophy (muscle) and recovery.

 How Are Push Days Programmed?
 What Is the Ideal Format for a Push Day?